5.1 Sector overview (CRF 3)

 5.1.2 Methodological issues

-Detailed methodologies for emissions from solvents and other product use are not provided in the IPCC revised guidelines (IPCC, 1996).
-Two basic approaches for estimating emissions: consumption and production-based estimates are documented.
-The IPCC guidelines note that for many applications of solvents, the end uses are too small-scale, diverse and dispersed to be tracked directly.
+Detailed methodologies for emissions from the solvent and other product use sector are not provided in the revised 1996 Intergovernmental Panel on Climate Change (IPCC) guidelines (IPCC, 1996).
+Two basic approaches for estimating emissions – consumption and production-based estimates – are documented.
+The IPCC guidelines note that, for many applications of solvents, the end uses are too small scale, diverse and dispersed to be tracked directly.
 Therefore, emission estimates are generally based on total consumption and an assumption that once these products are sold to end users, they are applied and emissions produced relatively rapidly.
 For most surface coating and general solvent use, this approach is recommended.
 The New Zealand inventory estimates solvent emissions with a consumption-based approach.
-Information is obtained by an industry (CRL Energy Ltd, 2006a).
-Worksheets for the solvents and other products sector are included in Annex 8.
+Activity data is obtained by an industry survey (CRL Energy, 2006) and extrapolated for the 2006 and 2008 calendar years.

-Consumption and emissions from paints and thinners are based on information from Nelson (1992) and the Auckland Regional Council (1997).
-Additional information for 1993 to 1996 was provided by the New Zealand Paint Manufacturers Association.
+Activity and emissions data for 2006 and 2008 were extrapolated from the 2005 survey data.
+Consumption and emissions from paints and thinners were based on information from Nelson (1992) and the Auckland Regional Council (1997).
+Additional activity data for 1993 to 1996 was provided by the New Zealand Paint Manufacturers’ Association.

 Degreasing and dry-cleaning

+Dry-cleaning activity and emission data were extrapolated from 2005 activity data for the 2006 and 2008 calendar years.
 Most dry-cleaners in New Zealand use perchloroethylene and a small number use white spirits.
-Trichloroethylene has never been used in dry-cleaning but it is used in degreasing, for instance in the leather manufacturing industry.
+Trichloroethylene has never been used in dry-cleaning but it is used in degreasing, for instance, in the leather manufacturing industry.
 In general, solvent losses from the dry-cleaning industry have reduced substantially as closed circuit machines and refrigerated recovery units are increasingly used.
 Consumption of perchloroethylene and trichloroethylene are assumed to equal the volume of imports.
-Import information is supplied by Statistics New Zealand.
+Import data was supplied by Statistics New Zealand.
+Degreasing is not estimated in New Zealand.

 Chemical products (manufacturing and processing)

 The solvents tetrabutyl urea and alkyl benzene are used in the production of hydrogen peroxide.
-Emissions of NMVOCs are provided by the sole producer of hydrogen peroxide in New Zealand.
-The hydrogen-peroxide plant has an on-line, continuous, activated-carbon solvent recovery system.
-Solvent losses are recorded annually as the difference between input solvent and solvent collected for incineration.
+Emissions of NMVOCs were provided by Degussa Peroxide Ltd. The hydrogen peroxide plant has an online, continuous, activated-carbon solvent recovery system.
+Solvent losses were recorded annually as the difference between input solvent and solvent collected for incineration.

-Losses of ethanol (and other minor components such as methanol, acetaldehyde and ethyl acetate) are monitored in the three ethanol plants in New Zealand.
-Using these values, an emission factor for NMVOC of 6 g/litre has been calculated.
+Losses of ethanol (and other minor components such as methanol, acetaldehyde and ethyl acetate) were monitored in the three ethanol plants in New Zealand.
+Using these values, an emission factor for NMVOCs of 6 g/litre was calculated.
 Ethanol used for alcoholic beverage production has been reported under food and drink production in the industrial processes sector.

 Other – printing ink use

 There is one major printing ink company in New Zealand with approximately 50 per cent of the solvent ink market share.
 The company provided a breakdown on the type of ink used.
-Approximately 50 per cent of inks used are oil inks (paste inks) which contain high boiling temperature oils.
-These are evaporated off during “heat setting” but it is understood that the volatiles are generally treated in a solvent burner that minimises emissions.
-The remaining 50 per cent of inks are liquid of which 60 per cent are solvent inks (the remaining 40 per cent are water based).
+Approximately 50 per cent of inks used are oil inks (paste inks) containing high boiling temperature oils.
+These are evaporated off during heat setting, but the volatiles are generally treated in a solvent burner that minimises emissions.
+The remaining 50 per cent of inks are liquid, and 60 per cent of these are solvent inks (the remaining 40 per cent are water based).

 Other – aerosols

 Approximately 25 million aerosol units are sold in New Zealand each year.
-Based on the assumptions that the units are fully discharged within two years of purchase, the average propellant charge is 84 grams and 95 per cent are hydrocarbon-based, total NMVOC emissions in 2005 were 2.0 Gg.
+The average propellant charge is 84 grams and 95 per cent are hydrocarbon-based.
+Total NMVOC emissions in 2008 were 1.68 Gg.
+This is based on the assumption that the units are fully discharged within two years of purchase.

 Other – domestic and commercial use

 This category includes NMVOC emissions from domestic and commercial solvent use in the following areas: household products, toiletries, rubbing compounds, windshield washing fluids, adhesives, polishes and waxes, space deodorants, and laundry detergents and treatments.
 Emissions for this category are based on a per capita emission factor.
-The emission factor used is 2.54 kg NMVOC/capita/yr (U.S. EPA, 1985).
-It is assumed that the emissions rate per capita derived by the United States Environmental Protection Agency (U.S. EPA) is applicable to the average product use in New Zealand (CRL Energy Ltd, 2006a).
-Population figures are from the Statistics New Zealand website.
+The emission factor used is 2.54 kg NMVOC/capita/year (United States EPA, 1985).
+It is assumed that the emissions rate per capita derived by the United States Environmental Protection Agency is applicable to the average product use in New Zealand (CRL Energy, 2006).
+Population data is from the Statistics New Zealand website.
+As at December 2008, the population was estimated to be 4.25 million.

-Activity data for 2005 were obtained from the sole importer of bulk N2O into New Zealand.
+The sole importer of bulk N2O into New Zealand provided activity data for the 2008 calendar year.
 The importer supplies its competitor with its requirements so the figure represents full coverage of N2O use in New Zealand.
 Most of the N2O is used for anaesthesia and the production of Entonox (a half-and-half mixture of nitrous oxide and oxygen for pain relief).
-There is a very small amount used in motor sports and in scientific analysis.
+There is a very small amount used in motor sports and scientific analysis.

 5.1.3 Uncertainties and time-series consistency

-Estimates of uncertainty are based on information provided by industry in the questionnaires and discussions with respondents (CRL Energy Ltd, 2006a).
-The overall uncertainties are assessed to be:
+Estimates of uncertainty are based on information provided by industry in the questionnaires and discussions with respondents (CRL Energy, 2006).
+The overall uncertainties are shown in Table 5.1.1.

 There are no planned improvements for this sector.
-There are large uncertainties, however the emission levels from the solvents and other products sector are negligible compared with other sectors.
-In accordance with good practice, New Zealand will continue to focus its inventory development on key source categories (IPCC, 2001).
+There are large uncertainties; however, the emission levels from the solvent and other products sector are negligible compared with other sectors.
+In accordance with good practice, New Zealand will continue to focus its inventory development on key source categories (IPCC, 2000).